There are updated changes as of June 11th, 2019. Please read through each guide carefully to view the changes.

 This category is for attacks with a self made repeating or abstract backgrounds.
 Please note that depending on the complexity of the background it may fall into No Background rather than Pattern/Abstract.

 This category is for attacks that have a clear setting through presenting objects in either the foreground, middleground, or background.
 The character should be placed in a distinct environment.

 This category is for attacks that have a well composed scene with a foreground, middleground, and background.
 Environmental design elements have perspective and is consistent throughout the whole drawing.

-This category is for animated attacks with frames that each contain a large amount of unique information and is between 4-10 frames.
+This category is for animated attacks with frames that each contain a large amount of unique information and last from 4-8 frames.

-This category is for animated attacks with frames that each contain a large amount of unique information and is longer than 11 frames.
+This category is for animated attacks with frames that each contain a large amount of unique information that last 8-25 frames.